bonitasoft/bonita-labs-doc/md/installation.md

 Installation can be done in a *Quick start* or *Production* mode.

-* *Quick start* mode is designed to try out the ICI module on an existing bonita application.
+* *Quick start* mode is designed to try out the ICI module on an existing Bonita platform.
 * *Production* mode should be used when using ICI module for production.

 ## Pre-requisites

-* A bonita platform
+* A Bonita platform
 * Java
 * Docker (for *Quick start*)